ericPantarotto/react_completeGuide/_notes/notes.md

 React automatically passes a special prop named `children` to every custom component

 Where your Components can wrap other Components or other content is called component composition.
+You can pass complex HTML elements using the children prop.

+### Reacting to Events

+When working with React as a developer, we really don't wanna start interacting with the DOM and with the page (**imperative code**).
+Instead, we wanna let React do that (**declarative code**).

+In React, you instead add event listeners to elements by adding a special attribute, a special prop to those elements.
+Those built-in elements are also just components, that are already provided and understood by React.

+**<span style='color: #495fcb'> Note:** You would typically use *inner-functions*, the advantage of defining these event handler functions inside the component function is that they then have access to the components props and state.

 <!---
 [comment]: it works with text, you can rename it how you want